Skip to content

 air

-Air will now watch your .go files and automatically rebuild/restart your Gin application on changes.
+Air will watch your .go files and automatically rebuild/restart your Gin application on changes.
+See the Air documentation for configuration options.

 How do I handle CORS in Gin?